Albert Grajales

 Albert Grajales was the director of the Puerto Rico INTERPOL office. and Coordinator of Intelligence and Antiterrorism (CIA).

 Early years

 Grajales was born in Brooklyn, New York, in December 9 of 1962, and at the age of six his family and him moved to Aguadilla, Puerto Rico.

 Albert was a Sergeant Major at the US Jr. Army of the American Crusaders Cadets.
 In high school he was for three years the president of Distributive Education Clubs of America – DECA (organization) where he won the national DECA male leader of Puerto Rico.
 He was an advocate for the Muscular Dystrophy Association (MDA) and the youth republican party of Puerto Rico.

+He also model and sang professionally.

 Law enforcement and Intelligence career

 In 1988, Albert Grajales joined the Puerto Rico Department of Justice (DOJPR) government of Puerto Rico as an agent of the Special Investigations Bureau (SIB) / INTERPOL office.

 In 1993 he was assigned as chief of security and intelligence advisor to the secretary of justice, Hon.
 Pedro Pierluisi;

 and in 1997, Albert served as the auxiliary director of SIB in charge of the DOJPR security division and Intelligence advisor under secretary of justice Hon.
 José Fuentes Agostini.

 Grajales returned in 2009 from a government break to serve under the secretary of justice Hon.
 Antonio Sagardía and former Governor Hon.
 Luis Fortuño as an aid for public safety and national security.
 Later on he continued to serve as the Special Assistant of public safety and national security to secretary of justice of Puerto Rico Guillermo Somoza Colombani.

 In addition to his duties, Grajales was the INTERPOL director of the commonwealth government of Puerto Rico.
 During his tenured Mr. Grajales has created the position of Coordinator of Intelligence and Anti-terrorism (CIA).
 He continued to represent former Governor Hon.
 Luis Fortuño in the US intelligence committee on national security matters.
 He was in charge of all investigative operations of intelligence and counter intelligence concerning the criminal act on terrorism in Puerto Rico.
 Albert also worked in conjunction with the FBI National Security Branch on counterterrorism & with DEA's counternarcotics / narcoterrorism with the SAC, Javier Peña.